watem-sedem/watem-sedem/docs/input.rst

 TO DO: dataype raster

+TO DO: figure with example routing

 Dam map filename
 ****************

 Filename of the dam map.
 This raster is only mandatory when :ref:`Include dams = 1 <includedams>`

 TO DO: dataype raster

+TO DO: figure with example routing

 P factor map filename
 *********************